MarkusTiede/about/me.md

 ### p.2012

- - Open Sourcing and Release Engineering @ Eclipse.org, The Making of an Eclipse Project
+`de` Open Sourcing and Release Engineering @ Eclipse.org, The Making of an Eclipse Project
-  - Januar: Eclipse Magazin (de)
+  - Januar: Eclipse Magazin
   - Mai: [JAXenter][p.2012.jaxenter]

 ## other references